PIVOTING FROM NON-PROFIT INTO OWNER-OPERATING A COMMUNITY-FOCUSED GRIFFO DISTILLERY AND SELLING FOR MILLIONS

 Anne McGinty

-I don't know who I'm talking about ;)
+I don't know who you’re talking about ;)

 Jenny Griffo